IheomaNwuzor/HR-Attrition-Dashboard-Project/README.md

 ## Conclusions

 This HR Attrition Dashboard illustrates the value of visual analytics in workforce management.
 It enables HR stakeholders to identify attrition patterns, examine them alongside job satisfaction and demographic data, and make informed policy adjustments.
 The dashboard is modular, scalable, and adaptable to organisational datasets, making it a valuable addition to any HR analytics toolkit.

+# Author
+@Iheoma_Nwuzor
+# Contact me
+If you have any position, suggestions, or just want to say hello, you can reach out to us via iheomanwuzor@gmail.com or LinkedIn